Zenius2016/BoardAlfa/README.md

 -------

-### Playing with all tools
+### Playing with all the tools

-In general you will do something like this
+In general you will do something like these

 1. Editing haskell file (.hs) in atom
 (don't forget put the .hs file in your repo)